The Bitcoin halving, which is also known as “the halvening,” is the name for one of the most hotly anticipated events in Bitcoin’s history.

-In most state-issued currencies a central bank, such as the U.S. Federal Reserve, has tools at its disposal that enable it to add or remove dollars from circulation.
+With most state-issued currencies a central bank, such as the U.S. Federal Reserve, has tools at its disposal that enable it to add or remove dollars from circulation.
 If the economy is floundering, for instance, the Fed can increase circulation and encourage lending by purchasing securities from banks.
 Alternately, if the Fed wants to remove dollars from the economy, it can sell securities from its account.

 For better or worse, bitcoin is a bit different.
 For one, the supply schedule is all but set in stone.

-Unlike the monetary policy of state-issued currencies, which unfold through political processes and human institutions, Bitcoin’s monetary policy is written into code shared across the network.
+Unlike the monetary policy of state-issued currencies, which unfolds through political processes and human institutions, Bitcoin’s monetary policy is written into code shared across the network.
 Changing it would require an immense output of coordination and agreement across the community of Bitcoin users.

 “Unlike most national currencies we’re familiar with like dollars or euros, bitcoin was designed with a fixed supply and predictable inflation schedule.
 There will only ever be 21 million bitcoins.
 This predetermined number makes them scarce, and it’s this scarcity alongside their utility that largely influences their market value,” crypto wallet company Blockchain.com wrote in a blog post ahead of the 2016 halving.

 Another unique aspect of Bitcoin is Nakamoto programmed the block reward to decrease over time.
-This is another way in which it differs from the norm for modern financial systems, where central banks control the money supply.
-In stark contrast to Bitcoin's halving block reward, the supply of the dollar has roughly tripled since 2000.
+That is another way in which it differs from the norm for modern financial systems, where central banks control the money supply.
+In stark contrast to Bitcoin’s halving block reward, the supply of the dollar has roughly tripled since 2000.

 Nakamoto left clues that they created Bitcoin for political reasons.
 The first Bitcoin block features the headline of a newspaper article: “The Times 03/Jan/2009 Chancellor on brink of second bailout for banks.”

-Many have come to interpret it as a sign of Nakamoto’s political beliefs and goals.
+Many have come to interpret that statement as a sign of Nakamoto’s political beliefs and goals.
 If widely adopted, Bitcoin could potentially reduce the power banks and governments have over monetary policy, including bailouts of struggling institutions.
 As shown with the block reward, no central entity can create bitcoin outside of the strict schedule.

-How does the halving influence bitcoin's price?
+How does halving influence bitcoin’s price?

 A bitcoin halving grabs so much attention mostly because many believe it will lead to a price increase.
 The truth is, no one knows what's going to happen.